How to remove ThiefBot malware from the Android operating system?

 What is ThiefBot?

-ThiefBot is a piece of malicious software.
-It is designed to target Android OS (Operating System) versions 4 through 10.
-This malware has various functionalities, its main features include SMS manipulation and exploitation of system/application vulnerabilities.
-ThiefBot is deemed to be a dangerous program, and as such - its infections must be eliminated immediately upon detection.
+ThiefBot is malicious software, which targets Android OS (Operating System) versions 4 through 10.
+This malware has various functionality.
+Its main features include SMS manipulation and exploitation of system/application vulnerabilities.
+ThiefBot is classified as a dangerous program, and as such, its infections must be eliminated immediately upon detection.

 Name | ThiefBot virus |